Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Introduction

 The principal aim of this work is to observe the charged-particle multiplicity in the atmospheric muon data collected at IICHEP, Madurai and compare it with the air shower simulation.
-At this surface level, most of the charged particles are having low energy and is dominated by the product of the interaction of low energy primary cosmic ray with the air molecule, where the hadronic interaction is understood better than higher energy.
+Most of the secondary particles reaching the surface of the earth are having low energies which are produced by the interactions of the cosmic primaries with the air at center-of-mass energies much lower than 10\,GeV, where the hadronic interaction is better understood \cite{corsika763}.
 The distribution of charged-particle multiplicity is thus expected to be dominated by the composition of primary cosmic ray and the spectral index, $\gamma$.

-In this paper, the detector setup has been described in Section~\ref{sec:detector}.
-The Monte-Carlo simulation used to study the multiplicity has been explained in Section~\ref{sec:montecarlo}, where primary cosmic ray interactions are simulated using the CORSIKA Package\cite{corsika763} and interactions of the particle with detector material is simulated using the GEANT4 toolkit\cite{geant4}.
+In this paper, the detector setup is described in Section~\ref{sec:detector}.
+The Monte-Carlo simulation used to study the multiplicity is explained in Section~\ref{sec:montecarlo}, where primary cosmic ray interactions are simulated using the CORSIKA Package\cite{corsika763} and interactions of the particle with detector material is simulated using the GEANT4 toolkit\cite{geant4}.
 The method of Hough Transformation which is used to find the trajectory of charged particle and the data selection criteria used for the analysis are discussed in Section~\ref{sec:reconstrction}.
 Finally, the results of the analysis are summarised in Section~\ref{sec:result}.